domoritz/arrow-wasm/Readme.md

 ## Check file size

-We can check how large the wasm file is after compression (which every web server probably does).
+We can check how large the WASM file is after compression (which every web server probably does).

 `gzip -9 <pkg//arrow_wasm_bg.wasm | wc -c`